observeinc/helm-charts/README.md

 # Observe Helm Charts

-This repository contains Helm charts for installing the telemetry agents required for Observe Kubernetes apps.
+This repository contains Helm charts for installing the telemetry agents required for Observe apps on Kubernetes.

 Contents:
 * stack: Installs several agents required for the Kubernetes Observe app